 “ShipBob’s analytics dashboard has a lot of valuable reports that show our top-selling states, order revenue and costs, units sold, sales by SKU, days of inventory, SKU velocity, sales vs. inventory distributions showing where our customers are and where we’re shipping from, and more.”

 “ShipBob’s analytics tool is really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”

 2. Distributed inventory

-ShipBob has warehouses strategically placed across Australia (and even some abroad in Europe and North America).
+ShipBob has a number of warehouses strategically placed across the United States (and even some abroad).
 We let you distribute your inventory across multiple warehouses to optimize order delivery times and shipping costs.
 When a customer places an order, it will be picked, packaged, and shipped from the nearest location.
 The reduction in shipping costs can help offset the higher spend due to MOQ requirements in some cases.